Botachio/CodeAnywhere-OpenShift-Geoserver/README.md

 Start ``./app-create-geoserver.sh`` in the default working directory.
 This performs the following actions:

-- Create a new OpenShift app for Geoserver.
+- Create a new OpenShift app for Geoserver, with Tomcat and Postgres.
 - Disable Maven build on deployment by removing ``pom.xml`` from repository.
 - Download and extract Geoserver webarchive (geoserver.war).
 - Inject some OpenShift configuration files into the repository,